distributedlife/distributedlife.com/data/food/ramen.md

 Day two of the recipe involves making a soup stock and then boiling a vegetarian pork roll in it for 2-3 hours.
 Real pork is normally bound together to stop it from falling apart.
 I’m not sure what will happen to the veg-pork roll.
 It could become soggy and drift apart like croutons in a pond.
 A totally unsatisfying ramen.
 A potentially satisfying gruel.

 I risk it all and combine the stock and *pork* and let it bubble away for 2-3 hours.
 I’m looking to get stock down to about 1.6 litres.
 That’s 400ml of stock per bowl.
-My log stays together then I wrap up and put it in the freezer.
+My log stays together then I wrap it up and put it in the freezer.

-When the time comes, bring it out of the freezer and let it defrost for 15 minutes.
-With a cleaver, cut narrow slices.
+When the time comes, I bring it out of the freezer and let it defrost for 15 minutes.
+With a cleaver, I cut narrow slices.
 If you have it defrosted just the right amount your permafrost pork roll will slice cleanly and effortlessly.

 # Day three

 Day three is the most enjoyable day.
 It’s focus is on bringing it all together and then feasting on the rameney-goodness

 Cooking the eggs is fun.
 The instructions are boil for seven minutes and then plunge into an ice bath.
-The ice-bath stops the continued cooking off the egg.
-When you slice it in twain the centre should have a touch of run to it.
+The ice-bath stops the continued cooking of the egg.
+When you slice it in two the centre should have a touch of run to it.
 If you put the egg in the fridge and cut it in half the next day, it’ll maintain its consistency.

 My normal experience with food is that the longer you cook it the drier or more burnt it becomes.
 Eggs are strange things when cooked.
 The temperature directly influences the consistency.
 Put an egg in the oven at 68° and it’ll reach that level of cooked-ness and remain there.
 Take it to 72° and it cooks a little more.
 By plunging them into the ice bath we stop the temperature that would cook the yolk through.
 And so our egg remains.

 # Assembling the ramen

 Fan the slices of veg-pork along a short arc upon the noodles.
 Pour in the ramen stock until it covers the noodles.
 Where the pork ends the bamboo menma starts.
-This followed by scallions, our glorious egg and a slice of salty seaweed goodness.
+This followed by scallions, a glorious half-egg and a slice of salty seaweed goodness.

 On the surface I slide in a slick of chilli oil and dust with shichimi togarashi.
 I pluck out a pair of special chopsticks from our trip to Japan.
 We have two dozen different pairs of chopsticks that we save for special use.
 A special occasion like one’s first ramen experience is worth breaking in a new pair.